How to Become a Digital Nomad in 2024 (Step-by-Step Guide)

 It’s easier to build momentum in a familiar environment where there’s less distractions.

-I became “location independent” in the comfort of my own home (although I still had my part-time job until I quit a few weeks into my hosting my first summit), then moved to Cabo san Lucas with my girlfriend after I got paid from my first virtual summit.
+I became “location independent” in the comfort of my own home (although I still had my part-time job until I quit a few weeks into my hosting my first summit), then moved to Cabo San Lucas with after I got paid from my first virtual summit.

 I had about $10,000-$15,000 saved up when I quit my part-time job, primarily coming from the virtual summit I hosted in November-December 2014… and I had quite a lot more coming in after that so I knew I’d be fine for some time.